DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 I have tried to write as little information as I could so as not to spoil the content.
 Won’t tell you any details about your potential new followers and other surprises as they should be discovered pretty easily while exploring.
-I hope if you were surprised something (in a good way), this section helped to learn about that a bit more.
+I hope if you were surprised (in a good way) about something, this section helped to learn about that a bit more.

 ---